pydantic/pydantic-ai/docs/index.md

 You can think of PydanticAI as an Agent Framework or a shim to use Pydantic with LLMs — they're the same thing.

-PydanticAI trys to make working with LLMs feel similar to building a web application.
+PydanticAI ties to make working with LLMs feel similar to building a web application.

 ## Example — Retrievers